ember-learn/guides-source/guides/release/components-update/templates-are-html.md

 ```

 And if you serve the app, you'll see the HTML rendered, though it will be
 unstyled.
-You can copy these styles as well to `app/styles/app.css` to style the
+You can copy these styles as well to `app/styles/app.css` to make the
-example components:
+example components prettier:

 ```css {data-filename=styles/app.css}
 body {